eanylin/nus-genai-capstone-chatbot/README.md

 * **Weather Tool Query:**
     * "What's the weather like in London right now?"
-    * "How is the weather in Tokyo?"
+    * "How is the weather in Singapore?"

 * **Image Generation Query:**
     * "Generate an image of a red panda wearing a space helmet."